Protecting pollinator habitat

 Wakulla County enacted the first resolution, followed by Gadsden, Leon, Lake, Marion, Brevard and Volusia counties.
 Now, 33 counties and three municipalities have wildflower resolutions.
 Use the resolution map to discover how wildflower enthusiasts have helped their cities and counties bloom.

-The U.S. Highway Bee Act, sponsored by Alcee Hastings (D-FL), was adopted in December 2015.
-It calls for the conservation and planting of native habitat along highways that benefits wild and honey bees and butterflies, such as the iconic monarch.
+The Highways Bettering the Economy and Environment Pollinator Protection Act (BEE Act) was sponsored by Alcee Hastings (D-FL).
+It was adopted in December 2015 as part of the Fixing America’s Surface Transportation Act (FAST Act).
+It calls for the conservation and planting of native habitat along highways that benefits wild and honey bees and butterflies, such as the iconic Monarch butterfly.

 WHEREAS, the natural beauty of native wildflowers in __________ County can be enjoyed by everyone; can attract guests, and benefit commerce, environmental health, and public well-being; and

 WHEREAS, enjoyment of native wildflowers is an occasion for all County and community leaders to unite for the benefit of everyone; and

 WHEREAS, many naturally beautiful species of native wildflowers, including Coreopsis, the state wildflower, as depicted upon the State Wildflower license tag, are already prominently displayed along __________ County’s state and county roadways; and

 WHEREAS, increasing the visibility of native wildflowers in __________ County is consistent with the vision of the Comprehensive Plan, and goals of many individuals, businesses, and community-based organizations; and … read entire model resolution.